arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

     - `flags_relax_restrict_backbone_1000`- Fixed protocol with 1000 (basically no) angstrom backbone restriction in cartesian space.
     - `flags_relax_restrict_backbone_1000_no_cart` -Fixed protocol with 1000 (basically no) angstrom backbone restriction in non-cartesian space.

+>Note: If you are looking at the output from two different protocols, even if they are supposed to produce the same
+> output in pymol, use must still run a structural alignment in pymol using
+>
+> ```align <structure1>,<structure2> ```
+>
+> Otherwise pymol may interpret their coordinate systems differently.

 ## Recommendations